Y7K/cli/readme.md

     This will allow you to run the `y7k` command globally.

-4. Create a [Personal GitHub Access Token](https://github.com/settings/tokens) and add it along with your GitHub Username to the `.env` file.
+4. Create a [Personal GitHub Access Token](https://github.com/settings/tokens) with `repo` privileges and add it along with your GitHub Username to the `.env` file.

 ## Update